MikeZhang-GHF/sauce_webtest/README.md

 - Testcase layer, functional test, call the services of page service layer to implement the functional test or other business processes.
 Please refer to the testcase directory for detailed information.

-- We also customized the browsers on the basis of Selenium webdriver, including the Chrome, Firefox, Edge, Safari, which convers the main stream web browsers in the market.
+- We also customized the browsers on the basis of Selenium webdriver, including the Chrome, Firefox, Edge, Safari, which covers the main stream web browsers in the market.
 We can apply the compatibility tests for these browsers.
 Please refer to the browser file under util directory.

 ## Test Framework for Web and BBD Test